-Record any copies of documents and retain them in compliance with force policy.
+Record any copies of documents and retain them in compliance with local policy.

-If the individual is leaving the family home:
+If the young person is leaving the family home:

-- Arrange for an adult, e.g. a social worker or refuge worker, to accompany them if they insist on returning to the family home to collect their possessions. - ✓ If necessary, arrange for a police officer to escort the social worker/refuge worker or other and the individual to collect their possessions - in order to prevent a breach of the peace. - Ensure an accredited interpreter, who speaks the same dialect as the family, is also present, in case the family makes threats. - Perform a risk assessment before visiting the family home. - Ensure the individual knows how their actions may compromise their own safety. - ✓ Take steps to ensure that the individual's identity, benefit, and other records are confidential. - ✓ Use existing domestic violence safety measures such as mobile phones and alarms. - Refer them to appropriate agencies/support groups for information and assistance (page 43).
+- ✓ An adult, e.g. a social worker or refuge worker, should accompany them if they insist on returning to the family home to collect their possessions. - ✓ It is advisable to ask a police officer to escort the social worker/refuge worker or other and young person to collect their possessions. - Ensure an accredited interpreter, who speaks the same dialect as the family, is also present, in case the family makes threats. - Perform an assessment of the risk of harm faced by the young person and the member of staff. - Ensure the young person knows how their actions may compromise their own safety. - ✓ Take active steps to ensure that the young person's identity, benefit, and other records are confidential. - Use existing domestic violence safety measures such as mobile phones and alarms. - Refer them to appropriate agencies/support groups for information and assistance.

-- Re-house locally unless specifically requested after all the risks of harm have been explained to the individual. - Allow the individual to be accompanied by their children when returning to the family home to collect possessions.
+- X Rehouse locally unless specifically requested after all the risks of harm have been explained to the young person. - X Allow the young person to be accompanied by their children when returning to the family home to collect possessions.

-Whilst it is desirable to obtain the following items, they are not as important as the safety of the individual.
+The following items are not as important as the safety of the young person.